 <Unchanged text is omitted>

 For the purpose of power allocation in this clause, if a UE is provided uci-MuxWithDiffPrio and the UE multiplexes HARQ-ACK information in a PUSCH, a priority index of the PUSCH is the larger of (a) the priority index of the PUSCH according to clause 9 and (b) the larger priority index of the HARQ-ACK information.
 When determining a total transmit power for serving cells in a frequency range in a symbol of transmission occasion i, the UE does not include power for transmissions starting after the symbol of transmission occasion i.
 The total UE transmit power in a symbol of a slot is defined as the sum of the linear values of UE transmit powers for PUSCH, PUCCH, PRACH, and SRS in the symbol of the slot.
+For an SRS resource provided the higher layer parameter nrofSRS-Ports-n8 set to ports8tdm, the UE maintains the same transmission power on the symbol with pi∈1000, 1001, 1004, 1005 and its next symbol with pi∈1002, 1003, 1006, 1007.

 <Unchanged text is omitted>